 During his discard phase Fenris sees that he only has one ship in play right now, and thus next turn can’t use more than one upgrade.
 He keeps the 2 and discards the 8.
 He now has A, 2, J in his hand.

-Turn One: Duncan
+Turn One: Starling

-For deployment, he lays down his King.
+For deployment, she lays down her King.

 Turn Two: Fenris